ecoseller/ecoseller/docs/_docs/administration/administration.md

 `0 2 * * * docker exec <your_backend_container_id_or_name> python3 manage.py search_index --rebuild`

 ## Turning off Elasticsearch
-If you no longer wish to use Elasticsearch in your Ecoseller setup, you can easily disable it by adjusting the environment variables and stopping the Elasticsearch container.
+If you no longer wish to use Elasticsearch in your **ecoseller**setup, you can easily disable it by adjusting the environment variables and stopping the Elasticsearch container.
 Follow the steps below to turn off Elasticsearch:
 1. Update environment variables: (please see dedicated section for environment variables in the installation guide) Set the `USE_ELASTIC` variable to `0` in the `backend` env file.
 2. Stop the Elasticsearch container
 3. Restart the `backend` container

-With these steps completed, Elasticsearch will be disabled in your Ecoseller setup.
+With these steps completed, Elasticsearch will be disabled in your **ecoseller**setup.
 However, please note that this will also disable the fast search functionality within Ecoseller.
 Therefore, it is recommended to keep Elasticsearch enabled for user experience.